0xZF/connectedcars/cellularConnection/README.md

 Need to enable serial configuration make sure to run files as SUDO or will not be able to connect to hat

+not sure if the hat is the right one have to check bandwave with sim card because I have the north american variant NA = SIM7600A
+OCE = SIM7600SA